Changing your Password

 If my jurisdiction does not like the one-size-fits-all product, can we change it?

-No. If you need a system different than the one provided, you would need to negotiate a separate contract
+No. If you need a system different than the one provided, you would need to negotiate a separate contract with JTI.

 The MOA talks about reports that need to be submitted.
 How difficult will that be?